WLHQ/3DWEB/README.md

 Features:

-Creates a directory called "Websites" & an index.html file.
+Creates a directory called "Websites" & an index.html file when the server starts.
 You can add your own files in the Websites directory on your SD Card.
+The files put onto your SD Card in the Websites directory will not be overwritten.

 TODO: